 In accordance with requirements of the U.S. Department of Transportation as set forth in 49 C.F.R.
-Part 26, as amended, the Regional Transportation District in Denver, Colorado, hereby notifies the public that it is recommending the following Disadvantaged Business Enterprise (DBE) goal for applicable professional services, construction and procurement contracts during Fiscal Years of 2017-2019, beginning October 1, 2017 and ending September 30, 2019.
-The overall total DBE goal for Fiscal Year 2017-2019 is 24%.
-Information pertaining to this goal and a description of how it was selected is available for inspection from 8:00 a.m. to 5:00 p.m.
-(Mountain Time) at the Regional Transportation District Administrative Offices, 1660 Blake Street, Denver, Colorado 80202 for 30 calendar days following the date of publication of this notice.
-Written comments on this goal will be accepted for 45 calendar days from the date of publication of this notice.
-The comments are for informational purposes only and may be sent to the Civil Rights Division, same address, AND to the Regional Civil Rights Officer, Federal Transit Administration, Region 8, Byron Rogers Federal Building, 1961 Stout Street, Denver, CO 80202.
+Part 26, as amended, the Regional Transportation District (RTD) in Denver, Colorado, hereby notifies the public that it is recommending the following Disadvantaged Business Enterprise (DBE) goal which represents the percentage of work to be accomplished by DBE prime contractors, subcontractors, consultants, vendors and material suppliers for professional services, construction and procurement contracts on federal-aid transit projects and grants during the Federal Fiscal Years of 2020-2022, beginning October 1, 2019 and ending September 30, 2022.
+The overall proposed DBE goal for FFY 2020-2022 is 20.3%.
+The DBE Goal Methodology and all information pertaining to this goal and a description of how it was selected is available for inspection from 8:00a.m. to 5:00p.m.
+(Mountain Time) at the Regional Transportation District Executive Offices located at 1660 Blake Street, Denver, Colorado 80202 for 30 calendar days following the publication of this notice.
+Written comments of this goal will be accepted for 45 calendar days from the date of publication of this notice.
+The comments are for informational purposes only and may be sent to the RTD Civil Rights Division, same address, AND to the Regional Civil Rights Officer, Federal Transit Administration, Regions VII and VIII, Byron Rogers Federal Building – 1961 Stout Street, Suite 13-301, Denver, Colorado 80202.

 Denver Union Station Bus Facility – Revenue Service Access Policy